Sushil808174/My-own-projects/README.md

 - CSS
 - JavaScript

-## There are some small projects you can find here
+There are lots of small project that i have build with the help of html css and javascript.
+Here you can find some project that we are using in real life.